ryanmaguire/hitandmis.system/linux_setup.md

 To exit from screen, do `CTRL + A`, then `CTRL + D`.

 ##Network
-For some reason the  `/etc/network/interfaces` will look like this
+A common mistake is that `/etc/network/interfaces` looks like

 	# The loopback network interface
 	auto lo